Glen Allyn: Demographics

+Education

+There are no schools in Glen Allyn.
+The nearest government primary schools are Malanda State School in neighbouring Malanda to the west and Butchers Creek State School in neighbouring Butchers Creek to the north-east.
+The nearest government secondary school is Malanda State High School, also in Malanda.

 Attractions

 The Nerada Tea plantation and factory are at 933 Glen Allyn Road (17.3835°S 145.6672°E).
 The company is Australian's largest tea producer.

 Lamins Hill Lookout is on the Old Cairns Track off Topaz Road (17.3770°S 145.7051°E).